deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ## Jargon
 Jargon used in the opschaler project.
-* Dwelling: an unique house.
+* Dwelling: a unique house.
 * Smartmeter data: Electricity and gas meter data.
 * gasPower: amount of gas being used at a given time.
 * ePower: amount of electricity being used at a given time.